-The vision of Wright’s House of Hope (WHOH) is to help at-risk girls and boys in the Upstate of South Carolina overcome the challenges in their lives by offering support services from our partners that will help them become self-sufficient young adults.
+The vision of Wright’s House of Hope (WHOH) is to help at-risk girls in the Upstate of South Carolina overcome the challenges in their lives by offering support services from our partners that will help them become self-sufficient young adults.
 Our passion is to see these teens take back their lives, achieve their potential, and become productive members of the community.
 WHOH is Where Healing and Opportunities Happen.

 Our ultimate goal is to build residential facility so we may serve 15-20 girls.

 Phase I (where we are now): WHOH’s Executive Director, Beverly Caligaris, currently fosters 1-2 girls in her home and mentors girls in need.
 The plan for Phase I is to build an addition onto Beverly’s house so that she may foster up to six girls.
 This will enable WHOH and its partners to help more young women successfully transition from the foster system to life as self-sufficient adults.
 We will provide a family-style environment with both love and structure, something that most of the girls will not have experienced before.
 We want this strong foundation to be their "new normal!"
 Once the girls transition to independent living, WHOH will remain a place that they can always call “home.”

 Phase II: In Phase II, the plan is to partner with landlords in the area so that homeless young mothers of small children can share low cost rentals until they are ready for independent living.
 Transportation, and child care would be provided, so the mothers can complete their education and start careers.

 Phase III: In Phase III, we plan to purchase a larger home so we can serve more girls and young mothers.
 This will enable us to provide safe shelter for homeless girls, young mothers with small children, and girls transitioning from the Department of Juvenile Justice.